11 Popular Movies With Terrible Messages

 Pretty Woman

-Image Credit: Walt Disney Studios Motion Pictures.
+Image Credit Walt Disney Studios Motion Pictures

 I guess we’re going back to back with Julia Roberts movies.